MichaelSSchiller/Data-Visualization-Recharts/README.md

 # Data-Visualization-Recharts

-This a code Sample for data Visulization using Recharts.
-Samples functional components, reusable components, and custom types
+This a code sample for data Visulization using Recharts.
+It demos functional components, reusable components, and custom types